 Responsible Minerals Survey Program

-Epson established the Epson Group Responsible Minerals Procedures Standard to use as a guide for conducting surveys throughout Epson's entire supply chain to check that Epson products contain responsibly sourced minerals.
+Epson established the Epson Group Responsible Minerals Procedures Standard to use as a guide for conducting surveys throughout Epson's supply chain to check that Epson products contain responsibly sourced minerals.
 This standard is based on the Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas issued by the Organization for Economic Co-operation and Development (OECD).

-Epson also uses socially responsible procurement supplier briefings and various other opportunities at our production facility sites around the world to promote understanding of Epson policies, requests initiatives to improve survey accuracy, and shares information about trends involving prioritised minerals.
+Epson also uses socially responsible procurement supplier briefings and various other opportunities at our production facility sites around the world to promote understanding of Epson policies, asks suppliers to improve survey accuracy, and shares information about trends involving prioritised minerals.
 Epson will continue working with suppliers to make sure that minerals used in our products fulfill the standards set in our responsible minerals sourcing policy.